-Despite the fact that the recent rainy weather we've been experiencing has made every day feel like National Crayon Day, the colorful truth is: today is the official calendar date.
-And in case you missed the big breaking news this morning, Crayola is marking the occasion by saying goodbye and retiring one of its famous yellow colors: Dandelion.
-(I know, I know, break out the tissues.)
+Despite the fact that the recent rainy weather we've been experiencing has made every day feel like National Crayon Day (March 31st), the colorful truth is: today is the official calendar date.
+And in case you missed the big breaking news this morning, Crayola is marking the occasion by encouraging self-expression with some creative play.

 Related: Science podcasts for kids